google/charts/docs/flutter/example/legends/legend_options.md

 ```
 /// Bar chart with example of a legend with customized position, justification,
-/// desired max rows, and padding.
-These options are shown as an example of how
+/// desired max rows, padding, and entry text styles.
+These options are shown as
-/// to use the customizations, they do not necessary have to be used together in
+/// an example of how to use the customizations, they do not necessary have to
-/// this way.
-Choosing [end] as the position does not require the justification
+/// be used together in this way.
+Choosing [end] as the position does not
-/// to also be [endDrawArea].
+/// require the justification to also be [endDrawArea].
 import 'package:flutter/material.dart';
 import 'package:charts_flutter/flutter.dart' as charts;